AnnaSak7/HI-07-ecommerce-website/README.md

 3. define generateToken

 - npm install express-async-handler
   (you can catch error in the async function inside this.
-If there is an error in this funciton, you can handle it in the server tactics)
+If there is an error in this function, you can handle it in the server tactics)

 - npm install jsonwebtoken
   (sending a token along with the object in res.send)

 - add Advanced Rest Client in Chrome

+### Complete sign in page with functionality

+1. handle submit action
+2. save token in store and local storage
+3. show user name in header

+### Search box and search page

+1. create search bar in the header.js
+2. handle submit form
+3. edit parse url to get query string
+4. update product list api for search by name

+### Add Advanced Search Filter

+1. filter by category
+2. filter by price range
+3. filter by average rating